Can I Use Diesel Oil in My Gas Engine?

 Pay attention to oil specifications

-The American Petroleum Institute (API) publishes its “C” category of specification for diesel oil (currently CJ-4) and its “S” category for gasoline motor oil (currently SN).
-It’s common for today’s diesel engine oils to carry both the API CJ-4 and API SN specifications.
+The American Petroleum Institute (API) publishes its “C” category of specification for diesel oil (currently CK-4) and its “S” category for gasoline motor oil (currently SN).
+It’s common for today’s diesel engine oils to carry both the API CK-4 and API SN specifications.
 Though they’re truly designed for diesel applications, they can be used in gasoline applications for motorists who want to use one oil in all applications.
 If the diesel oil carries both specs, the oil is safe to use in diesel and gasoline applications.
 If the diesel oil does not carry the “S” category, AMSOIL strongly recommends against using it in gasoline applications.

 The correct oil formlation for the application